-Audrey Yong is a Senior Lecturer in Occupational Therapy and Practice Learning Leader for the MSc pre-registration Occupational Therapy course in the School of Sport and Health Sciences at University of Brighton.
+Audrey Yong is a Senior Lecturer in Occupational Therapy and Practice Learning Leader for the MSc pre-registration Occupational Therapy course in the School of Education, Sport and Health Sciences at University of Brighton.

-Audrey is currently working toward her PhD by Publication, which amalgamates her previous clinical knowledge and experience with her personal interest in the concepts of humanising and empathic home designing (designing that puts the person in the centre and can evoke emotion, capture attention; and influence sensation and wellbeing).
-This considers the humanistic and sensory influence of home environment designing and how this may affect one's feelings and participation in order to thrive and flourish in that space.
-Her research aims to increase the understanding of the potential occupational therapy role and contribution to this area.
-She is particularly interested in how the designing of humanistic and safe home environments can effect the lives of intellectually disabled people.
-Her research will explore perspectives from occupational therapists, intellectually disabled people and their carers/care providers; and contribute to the 'Building the Right Support (2022), a national programme aimed at supporting intellectually disabled people to have equal rights and opportunities to a safe, healthy and sustainable quality of life in their homes and communities.
+Audrey's research interests stems from her experience as a clinical specialist working in partnership with people with learning/intellectual disabilities who have complex health and social care needs, and their family caregivers.
+She is currently working toward her PhD by Publication, which integrates her clinical knowledge and experience with her personal interest in the concepts of humanising and empathic home designing (designing that puts the person in the centre and can evoke emotion, capture attention; and influence sensation and wellbeing).
+This considers the humanistic and sensory influence of the home and how it may affect one's feelings and participation in order to thrive and flourish in that space.
+Her collaborative research with experts-by-experience and colleagues in practice aims to increase the understanding of the occupational therapy contribution to this area.
+The overall goal is to better support people with intellectual disabilities to live a safe and sustainable quality of life in their homes and communities.

 In 2023, Audrey was awarded the Royal College of Occupational therapists Research Career Development grant to support the following research study: The occupational therapy contribution to good home environment design to support the participation and wellbeing of intellectual disabled people.